-Most parents have ‘parental responsibility’ for their children, which includes a duty to protect and maintain them and provide them with a home.
-It also encompasses various rights relating to the upbringing of a child covering issues such as schooling or medical treatment.
+‘Parental responsibility is a legal concept set out in the Children Act 1989. ’Most parents have parental responsibility for their children, which includes a duty to protect and maintain them and provide them with a home.
+It also encompasses various rights relating to the upbringing of a child, covering issues such as making decisions about schooling and medical treatment.

-If you would like to obtain parental responsibility and the other parent agrees, you can use a parental responsibility agreement which needs to be signed and witnessed at your local family court.
+If a parent who doesn’t automatically have parental responsibility would like to obtain parental responsibility and the other parent agrees, they can use a Parental responsibility agreement, which needs to be signed and witnessed at the local family court.